thecapitalistcycle/LNP-formulated-RNA-vaccine-drug-substance-production-cost-modelling/Questions.md

 “This is not for the faint of heart.
 These are difficult biologics, and I think it’s a great opportunity for the future and we’ll continue to look at what role we’ll be able to play there.
 But it’s not going to happen overnight.”

 https://www.smh.com.au/business/companies/not-for-the-faint-of-heart-csl-interested-in-mrna-development-20210221-p574e2.html
 CSL has many staff and other resources that will be needed for mRNA production.

-Have you thought about any way to involve them in working together with some new CDMO whose leadership is not "faint of heart" and that does not stand to have its recent $800 millon investment in 1980s vaccine technology joining its 1940s egg product business as a stranded asset resulting from mRNA flu vaccines?
+Have you thought about any way to involve them in working together with some new CMDO whose leadership is not "faint of heart" and that does not stand to have its recent $800 millon investment in 1980s vaccine technology joining its 1940s egg product business as a stranded asset resulting from mRNA flu vaccines?

 Q11 Could a "Pharmaceutical Emergency Reserve" be established in support of the State Emergency Service or based on emergency vaccine manufacture as an Essential Service?
-Could legislative provisions similar to those that enable people with skills needed by the armed forces to be enrolled as Reserves for mobilization when needed while preserving their normal employment make it easier to recruit CSL staff for a new CDMO?
+Could legislative provisions similar to those that enable people with skills needed by the armed forces to be enrolled as Reserves for mobilization when needed while preserving their normal employment make it easier to recruit CSL staff for a new CMDO?

 Q12 Are you confident that no emergency measures will be needed to accelerate mRNA manufacture for a sterilizing vaccine in the present pandemic as a result of the further evolution of some Variant Of Concern into a Variant of High Consequence that is both more infectious to people already vaccinated against earlier variants and more virulent especially against the majority of the world's population that remain unvaccinated but also against people infected despite vaccination?